The best hotels in Bhaktapur

 The real budget trick: eat at the local bhojanalaya restaurants around Golmadhi and Sukuldhoka rather than the tourist-facing rooftop places on Taumadhi Square.
 A full dal bhat meal runs 200-350 NPR.
 Save the rooftop views for a coffee in the morning and your accommodation budget stretches noticeably further.

-Bhaktapur's best neighborhoods
+Bhaktapur's best hotel regions

 Stay inside the old city walls, full stop.
 Taumadhi Square and Durbar Square put you within 5 minutes of everything worth seeing.
 Go outside that zone and you're paying for inconvenience.